 Hitch Drop = A (Hitch Receiver Height) - B (Trailer Coupler Height)

-By following these four steps, you'll ensure a proper and level towing setup for your vehicle and trailer.
+By following these four steps, you’ll ensure a proper and level towing setup for your vehicle and trailer.
 Remember that accuracy is key when measuring hitch drop, so take your time and double-check your measurements.
+The result will show you how much drop is needed for your setup.
+If you are towing with a truck that has a bed higher than standard, or a lifted truck, you may need a greater drop to achieve a level trailer.

 When it comes to measuring hitch drop for level towing, there are several tools available to help you get the job done accurately.
 In this section, we will discuss various tools such as tape measures, hitch height gauges, and adjustable drop hitches.
 We will also cover the pros and cons of each tool for measuring hitch drop.